5yutan5/PyQtDarkTheme/style/README.md

 ### Override Qt standard Icons

-Qt include [standard icons](https://doc.qt.io/qt-6/qstyle.html#StandardPixmap-enum). `qdarktheme.setup_theme` override standard icons to custom icons by using QProxyStyle.
+Qt has standard icons. `qdarktheme.setup_theme` can override its icons to custom icons by using QProxyStyle.
 You can edit custom icons in `svg/new_standard_icons.json`.

 ## Style Sheet